prooheckcp/ProStore/README.md

 # ProStore
-## A small Roblox Data Stora Library
+## A small Roblox Data Store Library
 Pro Store is a small library built in roblox with the purpose of helping you setting up your game database schema.

 - Simple